jlquinn/xbows-driver/doc/spec.md

 This is 16 bytes, 4 ints.
 After this comes 0x00000000 0x00000020.
 I assume
 this is a required separator.
 The first int might be more keymap bits though.

+Based on other info, I think the bitmap is 22 bytes and the separator is actually 0x0020.

 Command 27033002000a contains 10 bytes that are valid (see the 0x0a at the end of the command).